Beaver Machine Inc. History

 In 1985 Case and International Harvester became one.
 That same year, Beaver Machine added the Ford tractor line to their arsenal.

-In 1986, New Holland acquired Ford and in 1999 merged with Case IH becoming what we now know as CNH.
+In 1986, Ford acquired New Holland and in 1999 merged with Case IH becoming what we now know as CNH.

 Throughout these years Dick and his wife, Sue built a family along with the business.
 All four of their children currently work at Beaver Machine.
 Dick, Jr., known as J.R. came back after college in 1991.
 Keith followed in 1997, Adam in 2003 and finally Kristie in 2014.